stigmil/week4project/CodeBook.md

 ## Why the dataset is tidy
 The data comprises a table of 180 observations of 68 variables.
-Each observation comprises a variable showing a code for a single experimental subject and a variable describing a single single experimental activity, during which measurements were made for the remaining 66 variables.
-In this dataset, each of the 66 measurements in each observation is is the mean of the 10299 individual observations of the corresponding variable in the source data for observed subject and activity.
+Each observation comprises a variable showing a code for a single experimental subject and a variable describing a single experimental activity, during which measurements were made for the remaining 66 variables.
+In this dataset, each of the 66 measurements in each observation is is the mean of the individual observations of the corresponding variable in the source data for observed subject and activity.

 This layout of data fulfils the criterion for tidy data that each observation forms a row of the dataset - even though in this case the observation is a mean of